douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 [pygram11](https://github.com/douglasdavis/pygram11).
 I've been writing software for a while now, but mostly targeting physics-experiment-specific use cases.
 In that time I've used a lot free and open source software; it feels quite nice to potentially help contribute to the scientific computing community in the same way.

-This python library aims to make generating many histograms a quick task (targeting sample sizes above about 10,000 elements), while also supporting weighted statistical uncertainties on the bin counts.
+This python library aims to make generating many histograms a quick task (targeting sample sizes above about 10,000 elements), while also supporting weighted statistical uncertainties on the bin values.
 Fixed and variable bin width histograms can be calculated.
 The backend implementation is in C++ and accelerated with [OpenMP](https://www.openmp.org/), with [pybind11](https://github.com/pybind/pybind11) used to generate the Python bindings.

 Pygram11 can be a near drop-in replacement for `numpy.histogram` and `numpy.histogram2d`, while reaching speeds 20x faster (for a 1D histogram of an array of length 10,000) to almost 100x faster than NumPy (for a 2D histogram of 100 million \\((x\_i, y\_i)\\) pairs).
 The APIs are quite similar (with slightly different return styles).
 In addition to the faster calculations, constructing the variance in each bin is a "first class citizen" in pygram11 (see my [NumPy Histogram tricks for HEP](/posts/numpy-histograms/) post).

 So, please go checkout the [documentation](https://pygram11.readthedocs.io/) and [GitHub repository](https://github.com/douglasdavis/pygram11).
 Open issues, PRs, email me, tweet at me, or write something better (checkout some [benchmarks](https://pygram11.readthedocs.io/en/stable/bench.html) in the documentation).
-To try it out, spin up a virtual environment or conda environment and install
+To try it out, spin up a virtual environment or conda environment and install with:
-with:

 ```nil
 pip install pygram11